 So what is the cost of living in England?
 Salaries are probably higher than in your home country, but so are the costs.
 Is it true that some people are are living hand to mouth here? … In some cases yes, but most are living just fine.
 The cost of living in England is quite good compared to wages, although the pound is dropping quite fast since Brexit… We already established in the previous article that food costs in the UK about the same as in countries in East Europe, so from the start you are at an advantage.
 Let’s see what costs and expenses we have in England:

 - Accommodation: by far the biggest expense you will have will be securing a roof over your head.
-Unless you bring along around 150 to 200 thousand pounds to buy your own house, you will most likely rent like most people.
+Unless you bring with you around 150 to 200 thousand pounds to buy your own house, you will most likely rent like most people.
 The rental expense depends a lot on where you are.
 In general in the South of England (London, Southampton), and especially in London, to rent of a house costs double or triple compared to renting a similar house in the North of England (Liverpool, Manchester, Leeds, Sheffield, Doncaster, Hull, Newcastle).
 If in the North you can easily find a house of your own at 500-600 pounds per month, in London on the website www.rightmove.co.uk, the only rental house located in a decent area that is less than a thousand pounds per month was in Brentwood (one hour by car or train + subway to central London)

 For a private house with its own parking, in a good neighborhood relatively close to the center and work, in the North we pay up to 600 pounds per month, a similar house costs in London at least 1450 per month but there are also one-room studio apartments at 800 pounds per month.
 To be clear to everyone: Studio means you get out of bed and you’re in the kitchen, don’t understand anything else!